Hyperflame1296/mcwss-api/readme.md

 ### playerEquipItem *(ItemEquipped)*
 Fires whenever you equip an item.
-- Unless the item being equipped is a Shield, putting the item into the equip slot through the inventory will not work.
-- You need to use the right-click equip feature.
+- Unless the item is a Shield, putting the item into the equip slot through the inventory will not work.
+You have to right-click with the equippable item.
 - This only works for all clients connected to the WebSocket server.

 ### playerAcquireItem *(ItemAcquired)*
-Fires whenever you pick up an item.
+Fires whenever a player picks up an item.
 - This only works for all clients connected to the WebSocket server.

 ### playerDropItem *(ItemDropped)*
-Fires whenever you drop an item.
+Fires whenever a player drops an item.
 - This only works for all clients connected to the WebSocket server.

 ### playerAcquireSmeltedItem *(ItemSmelted)*
-Fires whenever you grab a cooked item out of a furnace.
+Fires whenever a player grabs a cooked item out of a furnace.
 - This only works for all clients connected to the WebSocket server.

 ### playerCraftItem *(ItemCrafted)*
-Fires whenever you craft something.
+Fires whenever a player crafts something.
 - This only works for all clients connected to the WebSocket server.

 ### playerPlaceBlock *(BlockPlaced)*
-Fires whenever you place a block.
+Fires whenever a player places a block.
 - This only works for all clients connected to the WebSocket server.

 ### playerBreakBlock *(BlockBroken)*
-Fires whenever you break a block.
+Fires whenever a player breaks a block.
 - This only works for all clients connected to the WebSocket server.

 ### playerKillEntity *(MobKilled)*
-Fires whenever you kill a mob.
+Fires whenever a player kills an entity.
 - This only works for all clients connected to the WebSocket server.

 ### playerInteractWithEntity *(MobInteracted)*
-Fires whenever you interact with a mob. (unless it has no interact function)
+Fires whenever a player interacts with an entity, or when a player cause entities to interact with eachother.
 - This only works for all clients connected to the WebSocket server.

 ### targetBlockHit *(TargetBlockHit)*
-Fires whenever you activate a target block.
+Fires whenever a player activates a target block.
 - This only works for all clients connected to the WebSocket server.

 # Purposes